Citizenship in Norway - Guide for 2023

 Citizenship by birth in Norway

-Ancestry is also an option to obtain a Norwegian passport if you are lucky to have parents that were born in this country.
+Ancestry is also an option to obtain Norwegian nationality if you are lucky to have parents that were born in this country.
 At this moment, only first-generation descendants can apply for citizenship this way, namely:

 - children with at least one parent who were born before 2006;